top of page

 "How could an eight-year-old contain that much fear?
 He swallows and holds it behind his tonsils, he tightens his feet and closes the fear between his toes, he contracts his buttock and pushes it up behind the prostate gland."

 Bailey's young body is flooded with fear, a natural reaction to his sense of impending danger.
 However, as a child, his options for action are limited.
 He is at the mercy of the adults around him and has little - if any - agency to influence the situation.
-Just as an animal may freeze to avoid attracting attention or provoking a potential aggressor, so Bailey finds a way to contain his inner turmoil.
+Just as a vulnerable animal may freeze to avoid attracting attention or provoking a potential aggressor, so Bailey finds a way to contain his inner turmoil.

-When we sense danger our bodies spontaneously release hormones, readying us for action.
+When we sense danger our bodies spontaneously release hormones.
 Our hearts pound and our muscles tense.
-Once the danger has passed, our bodies generally return to a resting state.
-Anyone experiencing repeated exposure to actual or potential danger, however, may find their bodies in a permanent state of heightened awareness.
-Over time, this takes not only an emotional toll but a physical one, too.
-Muscles that are permanently tense impact the body's ability to function optimally.
+Once the danger has passed, our bodies return to a resting state.